If you are an EU or international student studying at Kingston for the first time and for less than one year, you can book a room in lodgings.

 Lodgings are particularly convenient if you are staying in Kingston for less than a full academic year.
 Please remember that living in lodgings is not the same as being placed with a host family, as you will live separately from the householder.

-Rent, including all bills, is usually around £85–£100 per week.
-Remember that you must also budget for food costs, phone, travel and social expenses.
+Rent, including all bills, usually between £85 and £130 per week.
+You will also need to allow for food costs, phone, travel and social expenses.

 You will be asked to pay a week's rent when you arrive, plus another week's rent as a deposit.
 Rent is payable on the same day each week and the householder should provide you with a receipt.